The Patching Disconnect

 When Patching Is Not the Answer

-Some OT environments include equipment that simply cannot be patched — ever.
+Some OT environments include equipment that simply cannot be patched, ever.
 End-of-life PLCs and HMIs running discontinued operating systems, field devices with immutable firmware, third-party systems with no update mechanism.
-For these assets, the security strategy is:
+For these assets, the security strategy is straightforward even if the implementation requires sustained discipline.

 Changing the Culture